urani-trade/solana-dev-onboarding-rs/demos/backend/07_transfer_hooks_vesting/README.md

 * Let's create an account that will:
     - record the amount of tokens vested
-    - check if the airdrop has been claimed
+    - check whether an airdrop has been claimed
     - store vesting specifics